MrColorado35/aikidoderby/README.md

     I can only work over my project in evnings, when they are really busy.
     I'll update this section when I will only manage to do it.

-##Credit

-###Content
+## Credit

+### Content
 - The text in Index, section two is partially taken from wikipedia page https://en.wikipedia.org/wiki/Aikido section "training"
 - Also text in a first section on "about" page comes from the article above.
 - Bottom section of "about" page is an essence of description on Aikido Derby Facebook page, (https://www.facebook.com/aikidoderby/)
 - Quote in a "Beginners Zone" comes from https://www.goodreads.com/quotes/384630-aikido-ain-t-a-defensive-nor-offensive-martial-art-it-proactively

-###Media
+ ### Media
-    -Picture of a Sensei Founder comes from https://en.wikipedia.org/wiki/Morihei_Ueshiba -All other pictures comes from our Facebook page or has been done by myself.
+- Picture of a Sensei Founder comes from https://en.wikipedia.org/wiki/Morihei_Ueshiba
+- All other pictures comes from our Facebook page or has been done by myself.
-    -The Youtube video comes from our Youtube profile and has been made by "Sensei's Friend", that is mentioned in video description.
+- The Youtube video comes from our Youtube profile and has been made by "Sensei's Friend", that is mentioned in video description.

-###Acknowledgement
+### Acknowledgement
 I recived an inspiration from various projects I've done as a part of the course, i.eg.
 The idea of animated pictures comes frome "love running" project,
       The idea for the footer comes frome "Resume project" on the end of CSS part, I also took the idea of the top navigation from https://blackrockdigital.github.io/startbootstrap-freelancer/ and then adjust it to my needs.